Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 Steve Gibson aka "sCary" on the "Quakeholio" Quake news website corresponded with Steven Polge about the bot's strafing behavior.
 Steven Polge responded with technical details about the functions he is calling in QuakeC to allow the bot to strafe.

-The comments suggest that the discuss occurred before the v0.8 release was distributed, e.g. he says "In version 0.8, I'll add a special intermediate strafe think ...".
+The comments suggest that the discussion occurred before the v0.8 release was distributed, e.g. he says "In version 0.8, I'll add a special intermediate strafe think ...".
 Perhaps this email conversation occurred prior to the 15th of November, and was shared 10 days layer by Steve Gibson on the site, probably with permission.

 > Reaper 0.8 10/25/96 8:35pm
 >